excellalabs/unanet-summarizer/README.md

 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [![Build Status](https://dev.azure.com/excellaco/unanet-summarizer/_apis/build/status/excellalabs.unanet-summarizer?branchName=master)](https://dev.azure.com/excellaco/unanet-summarizer/_build/latest?definitionId=5&branchName=master) | [![Deployment Status](https://vsrm.dev.azure.com/excellaco/_apis/public/Release/badge/ab42bd87-c4a4-44b8-9bcc-02ab7408d6c0/1/1)](https://dev.azure.com/excellaco/unanet-summarizer/_release?definitionId=1) |

-A JavaScript file that powers a bookmarklet to summarize some time-keeping helpers.
+A link that you can add to your browser's bookmarks that adds a summary and some time-keeping helpers to your unanet timesheet page.

 ![screenshot of the tool in action](bookmarklet/summarizer-screenshot.png)

+## For Users

+### Purpose

+We (and our supervisees) sometimes have a lot of time entry categories.
+It may be difficult to understand a high-level view of these entries at a glance.

+The Unanet Summarizer allows you to:

+* View your summary of time entries by time (INT, CORE+, BILL+, etc.)
+* See how "over/under" you are for a given time period
+  * ...and carry over the first timesheet's number to your second timesheet so you can see for the month
+* Avoid using more PTO than you need to by seeing if you're over on `+` hours in a time period where you use PTO
+* Quickly summarize your supervisees' timesheets to see where their hours land (and watch for signs of overwork/burnout, etc.)

-## Get the Bookmarklet
+### How to Get the Bookmarklet

-Drag this link to your browser's bookmarks or bookmark toolbar (you can then rename the title to what you want)
+Drag the link below to your browser's bookmarks or bookmark toolbar (you can rename it afterward, if you want)

 <a href="javascript:(function(){ var onload=function(){ window.summarizeUnanetTime(); }; if(!window.summarizeUnanetTime){var s=document.createElement('script');s.src='https://excellalabs.github.io/unanet-summarizer/unanet-summarizer.js';s.onload=onload;document.body.appendChild(s)} else { onload(); } })();">Summarize Unanet</a>

+### Common Questions

+#### Q: What's a Bookmarklet?

+A: Most bookmarks point to a web site (e.g. <https://excellalabs.com>).
+A _bookmarklet_ actually contains some script that manipulates a web page in some way.
+In our case, that script downloads the unanet-summarizer code and runs it, which displays the summary box on the web page.

+#### Q: What do you mean by my browser's bookmarks toolbar?

+A: On many browsers, you can display a "bookmarks bar" below the main place where you enter web sites / searches.
+This lets you click on a bookmark directly, without going through your "bookmarks" or "favorites" folders.
+It makes things a little more accessible.

+## For Developers / Coders

-## How the tool works
+### How it Works - Behind the Scenes

+- The bookmarklet loads our script.
-- This script scrapes the DOM for the time entries and places them into an array
+- This script scrapes the DOM in the web page to capture time entries and places them into an array
 - It then uses several reducers to summarize the time in various ways
 - It uses some rudimentary string templates to put together some contents
-- It then puts those contents into a new document which it opens in a new tab.
+- It then puts those contents into a new section which it renders on top of the timesheet.

-Once you add the bookmarklet, you can click it while you're editing a Unanet timesheet and see the summary.

-## How We're Deploying This
+### How We're Deploying This

 - We first developed a JavaScript that could be executed in the browser's console
 - We then served that from GitHub pages (thanks, GitHub!)
 - We then created a bookmarklet that can load the script and execute it

-## Explaining the Bookmarklet
+### Explaining the Bookmarklet

 The contents of the link are: